Parvathy Thiruvothu: Established actress (2013–2018)

-In 2015, she appeared in the romance film Ennu Ninte Moideen which narrated the tragic love tale of Kanchanamala and Moideen which happened in the 1960s in Mukkam, a riverside village in Kerala.
+In 2015, Parvathy appeared in Ennu Ninte Moideen which narrated the tragic love tale of Kanchanamala and Moideen which happened in the 1960s in Mukkam, a riverside village in Kerala.
 The film opened to critical acclaim, with several critics regarding it as one of the greatest romance films made in Malayalam.
-Parvathy's performance was acclaimed critically & commercially.
-She went onto win many accolades most notably her first Filmfare Award for Best Actress – Malayalam Her final release of 2015 was Charlie alongside Dulquer Salmaan, Aparna Gopinath & Nedumudi Venu.
-The film went to win 8 Kerala State Film Awards, with Parvathy winning the Best Actress Award for both Charlie and Ennu Ninte Moideen.
+Parvathy's performance was acclaimed critically and commercially.
+She went onto win many accolades most notably her first Filmfare Award for Best Actress – Malayalam.
+The same year she appeared in Uttama Villain, a Tamil film directed by Ramesh Aravind, starring Kamal Haasan.
+The film featured an ensemble cast, including K. Balachander, Jayaram, Urvashi and Andrea Jeremiah.
+Parvathy played a key role in this experimental film, which combined elements of mythology, theatre, and personal redemption, further showcasing her versatility.
+Her final release of 2015 was Charlie, where she starred alongside Dulquer Salmaan, Aparna Gopinath and Nedumudi Venu.
+The film, a light-hearted adventure-drama, was a major commercial success and went on to win eight Kerala State Film Awards.
+Parvathy's role as Tessa, a free-spirited young woman on a quest to find a mysterious vagabond, was highly praised for its depth and liveliness.
+For her performances in both Charlie and Ennu Ninte Moideen, she won the Kerala State Film Award for Best Actress, as well as the Filmfare Award for Best Actress – Malayalam for Ennu Ninte Moideen, making 2015 one of the most significant years in her career.